timvisee/pixelpwnr-server/README.md

 # pixelpwnr server

-**Note:** This project is in the prototype phase, and is in development and tested with.
-Further optimization of this server for high performance use will be done at a later time.

 A blazingly fast GPU accelerated [pixelflut][pixelflut] ([video][pixelflut-video]) server in [Rust][rust].

 ## Features

 * Blazingly fast pixelflut rendering
 * GPU accelerated
 * Highly concurrent, to support many connections